 Tesco: Reducing Food Waste with Supply Chain Optimization

 Tesco, one of the world’s retail giants, showcases the tremendous influence of data analytics in supply chain management.
-To cut down on food waste and streamline its supply chain, Tesco places great emphasis on data analysis.
+To cut down on food waste and streamline its supply chain, it heavily relies on data analysis.

 By tapping into sources such as point-of-sale systems and inventory tracking, Tesco obtains up-to-the-minute information on product demand.
-This allows them to manage their inventory smartly, lowering the chances of perishable items getting wasted.
+It takes inventory management to a whole new level, allowing the company to minimize the waste of perishable goods.

 Walmart: Data-Driven Inventory Management and In-Store Experience